REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 We assume a standard install of either CentOS or RHEL, version 7.
 The IdP web application (as of version 3) needs Tomcat at least at version 7 (or the upstream instructions recommend Jetty).
 Also, the IdP java binaries are compiled in class format 51.0 and need Java7.
 However, given that Java7 is being phased out, the IdP works well with Java8, and the compatibility issues (see the Scripted Attributes section below) are easy to resolve, we recommend installing Java8 on platforms where it's available (which does include CentOS/RHEL 7).

+> **Note**
-There are known issues with LDAP on Java versions higher then Java8.
+> There are known issues with LDAP on Java versions higher then Java8.
 We recommend running a 3.x IdP with Java8.
 (In IdP 4.x, which requires Java 11, [this issue is taken care of](https://wiki.shibboleth.net/confluence/display/IDP4/LDAPonJava)).
+>

-If you need to run a 3.x IdP with Java version higher then Java8, please see the [upstream documentation](https://wiki.shibboleth.net/confluence/display/IDP30/LDAPonJava%3E8).
+> If you need to run a 3.x IdP with Java version higher then Java8, please see the [upstream documentation](https://wiki.shibboleth.net/confluence/display/IDP30/LDAPonJava%3E8).